richfrem/ReactGreetingAppWithMySQLOpenshift/README.md

 - OpenShift CLI (`oc`) v4.x or higher
 - Docker v20.x or higher
-- Node.js v18.x or higher
+- Node.js v18.x or higher (for Node.js backend)
-- npm v9.x or higher
+- npm v9.x or higher (for Node.js backend)
+- .NET SDK 8.0 or higher (for .NET backend)
+- Docker Buildx for multi-architecture builds

 ### Access Requirements